FedEx vs UPS

 FedEx overview

-FedEx operates a global network with UK distribution hubs in London, Birmingham, Manchester, and Glasgow.
+FedEx operates a global network with UK distribution hubs strategically positioned in London, Birmingham, Manchester, and Glasgow.
 Services include FedEx Express (international next-day), FedEx Ground (domestic economy), and FedEx Home Delivery (residential).
 The company is known for reliability on transcontinental and intercontinental routes.
 UK customers benefit from Monday–Sunday service windows, though standard domestic next-day is the most common offering.
 FedEx publishes detailed tracking via its web portal and integrates with major e-commerce platforms.

 UPS overview